Applies to

 When you schedule too many people or too much time on a project, it will be immediately apparent that this project will go over budget.

-If you don’t schedule enough people to a project, you may not have the right resources available when you need them.
+If you don't schedule enough people for a project, you may not have the right resources available when you need them.